bsurprised/ShiftScheduler/README.md

 Load the `Onyx.ShiftScheduler.Docker.sln` solution instead for Visual Studio docker support and start the container.
 The containerized solution uses `9087` as the service port.
 Either use `npm run build` or `ng build` to build the Angular project.
 The artifacts will be saved in `dist\` folder, or run the project by using the PowerShell script `up.ps1` provided in `docker\ui`.
-Remember to use `docker-compose build` before running the script and starting a new container.
+Remember to use `docker-compose build` or run the `build.ps1` before running the script and starting a new container.
 The Angular project uses port `9089` in production mode and will consume the API on port `9087`.